Jeff-Ding/Video-Stabilizer/README.md

+# Purpose of this Clone
+I created this clone of the original [Video Stabilizer](https://github.com/Jeff-Ding/Video-Stabilizer) project in order to modify it for use in stabilzing video shot mainly from Drones that are being used to derive surface velocities with image velocimetry techniques like PIV.
+I wanted to be able to create new functionality without issuing Pull Requests (at least for now.
+My additions are surficial mostly, and credit should be given to Jeff Ding and his team for the original methods.

 # Video Stabilizer
 This MATLAB program takes in a handheld (or otherwise shaky or unstable) video and outputs a motion stabilized version of it.